What is the Most Comfortable Manual Wheelchair?

 AmeriMark Chair Cushion Pad Seat Cover

-The removable cover is a washable poly cotton blend over cut foam cushions.
 The foam, however, is a basic quality foam and may not support heavier people very well.
 It is going to be most comfortable for smaller framed and lighter weight people.

 It offers universal sizing to fit the most common wheelchairs.
 There are several colors to choose from and this would make a great gift for wheelchair users too!